apache/spark/docs/tutorial.rst

 Airflow leverages the power of
-`Jinja Templating <http://jinja.pocoo.org/docs/dev/>`_  and provides the pipeline author with a set of builtin parameters and macros.
+`Jinja Templating <http://jinja.pocoo.org/docs/dev/>`_  and provides the pipeline author with a set of built-in parameters and macros.
 Airflow also provides hooks for the pipeline author to define their own parameters, macros and templates.